mark-orion/STS-PiLot/README.md

 # STS-PiLot
 AJAX remote control web interface with live video for the [Pimoroni STS-Pi](https://shop.pimoroni.com/products/sts-pi) and other robotics projects.

-This is an educational application with the focus on keeping the code simple and understandable.
+**ATTENTION:** There is a **new app** called "app_sanic.py" that uses the [SANIC framework](https://github.com/huge-success/sanic) instead of flask.
+This app works with both Python3 and PyPy3, but not Python2.
+Videostreaming is now provided via the [UV4L video driver/streaming server](https://www.linux-projects.org/uv4l/).
+UV4L must be installed separately.
+The default UV4L stream settings (Port 8080, /stream/video.mjpeg) are used to embed the video into the STS-Pilot web UI.
+This app was developed for increased video performance (UV4L) and better resource usage (PyPy3).

+"app.py" still contains the flask + gevent.wsgi based app.
+An entire flask based app is available as "app_flask.py"
-The live streaming part is based on the example code provided by Miguel Grinberg https://github.com/miguelgrinberg/flask-video-streaming.
+The live streaming part of the flask based apps is based on the example code provided by Miguel Grinberg https://github.com/miguelgrinberg/flask-video-streaming.
 For better stability and performance network connectivity is provided by the [Gevent](http://www.gevent.org) WSGI server.
 Pictures and videos on the Hackaday.io project page: https://hackaday.io/project/20149-sts-pilot-robotics-remote-control

 ## Features